AI For Emergency Vet Calls

 - Species, age or size, owner concern, timing, location, callback details, and toxin language captured.

-- Veterinary advice, dosing, diagnosis, prognosis, and home-treatment questions escalated instead of answered casually.
+- Veterinary advice, dosing, diagnosis, prognosis, home treatment, capacity, and payment exceptions escalated instead of answered casually.

 - Recovered urgent visits modeled against actual call logs, after-hours capacity, and collected visit value.